Photographing Vietnam with Christine

 to set free the partner who has totally different taste to you.

-What I want to write here is about photo as usual.
+What I want to put here is about photo as usual.
 I met Christine at Ninh

 Binh, Vietnam.
 She was German photographer.
-One day we came to go photographing
+One day we decided to go photographing

 together.
-We visited small villages by bicycle.
-And I knew that it's quite
+We visited small villages by bicycles.
+And I got to know that

-each other.
-I well understood she was European so she was attracted by
+I well understood she was European so she was attracted by the scenery

-the scenery of rice-planting.
-She felt the hard work of farming in the
+of rice-planting.
+She regarded the hard work of farming in the rice paddies

-rice paddies as holy work.
+as holy work.
 However for me, it's a familiar scene in Japan.
+So it's not

-So it's not so special.
+so attractive.
 I waited while she photographed in the rice paddies.
+She

-She waited while I photographed in the village.
-Maybe I didn't have to,
+waited while I photographed in the village.
+Maybe I didn't have to, but

-but some how I hastened to photograph in such situation.
+some how I hastened to photograph in the situation.

 In the little restriction, we'd photographed all the day and were going